Friction Material Supplier

-Friction material is used in every-day mundane applications such as automotive brakes and clutches to commercial and industrial applications like rail, air travel or manufacturing.
-Virtually any application that requires the use of pressure between two parts in order to control speed has need of friction material.
+You need a supplier that understand the applications and best materials for friction materials.
+Even though friction material is used in every-day mundane applications such as automotive brakes and clutches to commercial and industrial applications like rail, air travel or manufacturing, each one is unique.
+Virtually any application that requires the use of pressure between two parts in order to control speed has need of the right friction material.

 Just as the applications for friction material vary, the materials also vary.
 From advanced fibers and metal alloys to elastomerics and even paper, friction material is designed for specific needs.
 The friction material is a combination of woven fibers (metal particles, paper, ceramic, etc) bonded together.
 For industrial applications, the more common materials are bonded sintered metal, ceramic, or even Kevlar, which are durable and more effectively handle the heat generated in heavy duty applications.
 However, if you are not sure of the best suite material, contact us to discuss your applications and we will provide the right products for the needs.

 As your supplier of friction material, the material we recommend will be based on factors such as the application itself, the wear on material created, heat requirements, and durability needs.
 By the very nature of the uses for friction material, all material will wear out and require replacement.
 By working with you on selecting the material, and understanding your specific application, we can provide a likely lifespan for the materials and your best range of options.